samueldanso/samueldanso/README.md

 ### Hi there 👋

-I'm a software engineer specializing in full-stack Web3 (dApp) development.
+I'm a software engineer specializing in full-stack blockchain (dApps) development.
 I mostly work with Solidity, TypeScript, and React/Next.js.
 <!--
 Here are some of my favorite personal and open source projects:
 - **auto-commit**: A Rust CLI that automatically writes commit messages for you.